scoqx/OSP2-BE/README.md

 # OSP2-BE: The Enhanced Quake 3 Mod

-OSP2-BE is a project aimed at reviving the classic OSP mod, bringing it back to life with modern improvements.
-Built upon a detailed analysis of Quake 3 and OSP source files, OSP2-BE integrates contributions from a variety of well-known sources in the Quake community.
+OSP2-BE is an enhanced version of the classic OSP mod, built on the open-source OSP2 and detailed analysis of Quake 3.
+This project integrates contributions from well-known sources in the Quake community to bring modern improvements.

 ## 🔧 Contributions